rabbitmq/rabbitmq-website/site/quorum-queues.md

 <pre class="lang-bash">
 # This is JUST AN EXAMPLE.
-# The name of the block device in your environment may vary.
+# The name of the block device in your environment will be different.
 #
 # Displays effective readahead value device /dev/sda.
 sudo blockdev --getra /dev/sda